i2p-pt/i2p-rdsys/doc/moat.md

 ##### response

-If Tor should work on the location without any circumvention mechanism the response will be an empty json object `{}`.
-Otherwise the response will be a json with the following structure:
+The response will be a json with the following structure:

 ```json
 {